Boudry-Felix/EIH_Classifier/README.md

 ### Scripts

 Each script has a specific purpose described in it's "Informations" section and should run smoothly if you respected the data structure.
 You only have to configure the lightGBM parameter by putting the results of the optuna script (that can be found in "Output") into the "Params" folder.
-If this folder is empty or the parameters are set to NULL in the script the the optuna script will be executed to compute new parameters.
+If this folder is empty or the parameters are set to NULL in the script and the optuna script will be executed to compute new parameters.

 ## Contact

-For further discussions you can contact me at [felix.boudry\@univ-perp.fr](mailto:felix.boudry@univ-perp.fr){.email}.
+For further discussions or informations you can contact me at [felix.boudry\@univ-perp.fr](mailto:felix.boudry@univ-perp.fr).